 Some Illinois students added a new word to their vocabulary when their grade school opened its door this month.
 The word?
 Asbestos.

-Signs warning of asbestos greeted students on their return to the Tamaroa Grade School in Tamaroa, Illinois, according to local news station WSIL 3.
+Signs warning of asbestos greeted students on their return to the Tamaroa Grade School in Tamaroa, Illinois.
 Earlier this month school administrators had to remove about 900 square feet of asbestos floor tiles.
 Heavy rains in June severely damaged the tiles, which were in the schools basement dining area.

 Like many older buildings, the flooring and things that were used years ago contained amounts of asbestos in them, Assistant Principal Cindy Opp told the news station.